platformatic/platformatic/CONTRIBUTING.md

 pnpm run dashboard:start
 ```

-This will start a webpack server on port `3000` by default, with watcher and hot-reload (as a standard `create-react-app` application).
+This will start a vite server on port `5173` by default, with watcher and hot-reload (as a standard `vite` application).

 Note that GraphiQL will _not_ work because platformatic-db has not been started
 yet.